PatrykGajewski99/OSK-LARAVEL/README.md

 Hello everyone.
-OSKDDG was my first application witch was created step by step with using Bootstrap, PHP and Laravel framework.
+OSKDDG is application witch was created step by step with using Bootstrap, PHP and Laravel framework.
 I wrote description below, how to start this application.

 1. You should create "projectosk" database in phpmyadmin
 2. Upload this .sql code ->